-The purpose of the focus groups was to explore the main themes that had emerged from the literature review and in turn inform the design of the questionnaire for the quantitative phase of the project.
-A discussion guide was developed which explored the four key themes covered in the literature review with the two groups:
+The purpose of the focus groups was to explore the main themes that had emerged from the literature review and, in turn, inform the design of the questionnaire for the quantitative phase of the project.
+A discussion guide was developed, which explored the four key themes covered in the literature review with the two groups:

 - General well-being

 - Residential satisfaction

-- Housing Aspirations
+- Housing aspirations

 - Affordability

-3.2 Sample design & recruitment
+3.2 Sample design and recruitment

 The sample design divided householders by housing tenure into renters and homeowners.
-The group structures were as follows:
+See Figure 2 below for the group structures: